terryyin/translate-python/README.rst

 The DeepL Provider
 ~~~~~~~~~~~~~~~~~~
-To use DeepL's pro API, pass an additional parameter called pro to the Translator object and set it to True and use your pro authentication key as the secret_access_key
+To use DeepL's pro API, pass an additional parameter named pro to the Translator object and set it to True and use your pro authentication key as the secret_access_key

 .. code-block:: python